-The employment outlook for appraisers and assessors of real estate is somewhat low; according to data from the BLS, employment in this field will only grow by 7% from 2014-2024.
-The median annual earnings for this field in 2015 were $49,540.
+The employment outlook for appraisers and assessors of real estate is somewhat low; according to data from the BLS, employment in this field will grow by 14% from 2016-2026.
+The median annual earnings for this field in 2018 were $54,980.

 Occupations those interested in real estate appraisal may consider are building inspection and real estate brokerage.

 Those who want to get in on the ground floor of a new construction project might consider a career as a building or construction inspector.
 Building inspectors need to know rules and ordinances to make sure a structure complies with coding and zoning laws.
 They must know facets of all building trades in order to inspect plumbing, ventilation and wiring systems, and they work with both construction workers and building owners to make sure everyone is aware of potential violations and other issues.
 A college degree isn't required for this position, though training in inspection practices, building codes and local regulations is necessary.
 Several states also require building inspectors to obtain licensure through examination.
-The BLS expects to gain around 8,000 building inspection jobs (an 8% increase) from 2014-2024.
-The median average salary for this occupation in 2015 was $57,340.
+The BLS expects to gain around 10,500 building inspection jobs (a 10% increase) from 2016-2026.
+The median annual salary for this occupation in 2018 was $59,700.

 Real Estate Agent